 read by Fred Berman

-rating: / literary legal crime (WWII and today)
+rating: 7 / A literary legal crime (WWII and today)

 Liam Taggart is a private detective and Catherine Lockhart, his good friend from school days, is an attorney with a high-profile firm in Chicago.
 Liam brings the case of Ben Solomon to Catherine’s attention and she’ reluctantly becomes interested – then involved.